How to Apply

 - Our Directors generally meet in April and October of every year.
 To allow time for review, deadlines for submissions are:

-- If a deadline falls on a weekend, the application should be postmarked the previous Friday
+- Proposals should be received at our office by the deadline date.
+If a deadline falls on a weekend, the application should be received the previous Friday

 - We will briefly acknowledge your proposal upon receipt